LangGraph-GUI/LangGraph-GUI-Qt/README.md

 LangGraph-GUI is a user-friendly interface for managing and visualizing Node-Edge workflows with LangGraph.
 It supports creating, editing, and running workflows locally using language models by Ollama .

-This is node-edge based gui will export to json for better decoupling.
+This is node-edge based gui will export to json as saved graph.
+To execute json by LangGraph, you need to run [LangGraph-GUI-backend](https://github.com/LangGraph-GUI/LangGraph-GUI-backend)

+This repo is implemented with Qt.
+If you want  ReactFlow version frontend, see [LangGraph-GUI-ReactFlow](https://github.com/LangGraph-GUI/LangGraph-GUI)

 *If you want to learn more about LangGraph, we have LangGraph for dummy : [LangGraph-learn](https://github.com/LangGraph-GUI/LangGraph-learn)*